twentysixlabs/healthnotes-bot/services/mcp/README.md

 2. **Add MCP Server Configuration**

-**Paste the following configuration into your the config file you just opened:**
+**Paste the following configuration into your the claude config file you just opened:**
-(They differ on Windows/Mac, choose the one that matches your system)

-**For Windows:**

 ```json
 {